sushmita212/Stock_Volatility_Forecasting/README.md

 - The model is retrained at each step using a moving window of historical data.
 We walk-forward by one time step at each iteration.
 - At each iteration, the model forecasts the next-period volatility based only on data available up to that point.

 This method mimics how GARCH models would be used in live financial settings, where future data is unknown.
 This revents data leakage from future observations and provides a more robust estimate of out-of-sample predictive performance.
+We store the predicted volatility and the GARCH(1,1) fit parameters $(\mu, \omega, \alpha, \beta)$ at each iteration to evaluate how the model performs over time.

 ### Model diagnostics

 ### Error metrics